StephJones87/ci-cd-beautifulsoup-demo/README.md

 - Writing and running Python tests
 - Setting up CI/CD with GitHub Actions

-Feel free to fork this and build on it!
+Feel free to fork this and build on it